 Certain individuals are disqualified from providing childcare or managing early year’s provision or out-of-school-hours childcare for under-8s.
 Our academies do not employ a disqualified person to work in a relevant setting.

 At least one person on any appointment panel in our Academies must have undertaken safer recruitment training.

-Safeguarding policies – each academy has its individual child protection and safeguarding policy and there is a Trust wide staff code of conduct in place.
-Each academy child protection and safeguarding policy is updated at least annually, and when legislation changes, approved by the Local governing Body and is published on each academy website.
+each academy has its individual child protection policy which links directly to the setting, key staff, and the local context.
+Each child protection policy is updated at least annually, and when legislation changes.
+This policy is approved by the Local governing Body and is published on each academy website.

-There are also Trust wide procedures covering particular safeguarding issues such as recruitment and selection, allegations against staff, peer abuse, children missing education, radicalisation, whistle-blowing, mobile phone usage and work experience in place.
+There are also Trust wide procedures covering particular safeguarding issues such as recruitment and selection, allegations against staff, attendance, children missing in education, radicalisation, whistleblowing, mobile phone usage, lone working, alternative provision and work experience in place.

-LCT Staff – All Trust staff are based at HLC and therefore abide by HLC’s safeguarding policy and procedures.
-If they are working for any period of time in one of our other academies they follow the safeguarding policy in place in that academy.
-If a member of LCT staff needs to report any concerns regarding safeguarding practices in one of our academies, they report it directly to the CEO or COO.
+All LCT staff are based at HLC campus and therefore abide by HLC’s safeguarding policy and procedures.
+They all undertake annual safeguarding training as part of their role.
+If they are working in one of our academies, they follow the child protection policy of that academy.
+Within the LCT team we always have a minimum of one DSL who oversees all aspects of safeguarding .
+If a member of the LCT central team needs to report any concerns regarding safeguarding practices in one of our academies, they report it directly to the Trust DSL via the Company Secretary.